-Creative Victoria, part of the Department of Transport, Planning and Local Infrastructure (DEDJTR) collects personal information for the following purposes:
+Creative Victoria, part of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) collects personal information for the following purposes:

 - Processing, assessment and administration of your grant/funding application